Back to: Build a 6502 based computer

 The speed that the clock should be run at is dependent on a number of factors, including:

-1. The version of 6502 that I use
+- The version of 6502 that I use

 For the reasons mentioned previously, I will be using the 14 MHz version of the 65C02.
 Therefore, the fastest that I can make the clock is 14 MHz – in theory.
-A fun extension to this project would be to overclock the 6502 and see its true limit!
+A fun extension to this project would be to overclock the 6502 and see its true limit! - What I will use the computer for

-I will be using the computer for a variety of tasks.
+I will be using the computer for a variety of tasks. - Limitations set by other ICs and components used

 It’s possible that the speed will be lower than 14 MHz, as there are propagation delays and other clock speeds to consider when I begin to add further parts!